-Staff members Kristy Hammond, Heather Wolford and/or Dave Cecil host office hours every Wednesdays from 2-4pm for the Fall Term.
+Staff members Kristy Hammond, Heather Wolford and/or Dave Cecil host office hours every Wednesday from 10-11pm for the Winter Term.
 Pop in to say hello or to ask questions!

 Lunch with your Local

 UA leadership meets over lunch to discuss issues as they arise (and sometimes just socialize).
-You’re invited to join our Zoom lunches!
-Tuesdays and Thursdays at noon.
+You’re invited to join our Tuesday Zoom lunches at noon!

 Weekly Social Hour

 Time to get together and socialize with colleagues from across campus.
-Fall Term Fridays starting at 3:00pm.
+Winter Term Fridays starting at 4:00pm.

 General Membership Meetings

 Even if you don't have time to serve, you can stay informed by attending our regular membership meetings.